 What Do the Application and Selection Process Look Like?

-Step 1: Sponsoring organization proposes to the HHS IDEA Lab a common area of interest in which the Innovator-In-Residence would focus.
+Step 1: The sponsoring organization proposes to the HHS IDEA Lab a common area of interest in which an Innovator-In-Residence would focus.

 Step 2: HHS and the sponsoring organization finalize an agreement.

 Step 3: The HHS IDEA Lab and the sponsoring organization solicit applications for the position.